OrdinaNederland/hackjam-angular/markdown/04-hack-jam-part-1.md

 2. Display all categories on the menu
    - Learn about structural directives
    - Learn how to create a class and create a typed array in TypeScript
-3. Display all books on the main area
+3. Display all parties on the main area
    - Learn about property bindings
 4. When a category is clicked
-  - The list of books should be updated and the class changed to `selected`
+  - The list of parties should be updated and the class changed to `selected`
-  - The filter should be apply to the category of the book
+  - The filter should be apply to the category of the party
   - The css class should be applied to the anchor:
     - hint `[class.selected]`